harleydi/Marshall-Hub/README.md

 | CSS | Medium | 8hrs | 0hrs|

-> Why is this necessary?
-Time frames are key to the development cycle.
-You have limited time to code your app, and your estimates can then be used to evalute possibilities of your MVP and post-MVP based on time needed.
-It's best you assume an additional hour for each component, as well as a few hours added to the total time, to play it safe.

 ### **Schedule**

-> Use this section to look at your project week and plan out when and what you want to do.

 | Day | Deliverables |
 | ---- | :------: |